Oil & Natural Gas Projects

 Improving the efficiency of CO2-EOR not only increases the supply of domestic oil but, by making the process more broadly applicable, also increases the demand for CO2 in more geographic locations and thus promotes its sequestration.

 Nonionic and anionic ethoxylated surfactants were investigated in micromodels and in a foam generator in series with a capillary flow viscometer.
 Highly viscous CO2/water foams with viscosities orders of magnitude higher than pure CO2 were formed between 24 and 70°C. These experiments demonstrated that foams are formed over a wide range of salinities, with very low surfactant concentrations, for a secondary alcohol ethoxylate.
-They also show that Dow Tergitol 15-S-20 forms a maximum viscosity foam at ~95% quality.
+They also show that Dow Tergitol 15-S-20 forms a maximum viscosity foam at ~95 percent quality.
 Creation of strong foams with small amounts of water is an important milestone.
 The foam still forms with only 0.01 wt.% of this surfactant in the aqueous phase, which greatly benefits the economics of EOR.
 To further demonstrate this concept, the UT team showed that carbon dioxide foams break in the presence of injected oil as a function of oil concentration.
 Thus this “smart surfactant” satisfied a major goal of forming foam and lowering mobility in the absence of oil, while selectively not forming foams in the presence of residual oil.
 Furthermore, foamability, CO2 solubility, and dodecane/bine emulsion stability were investigated for two nonionic – cationic switchable, ethoxylated (5EO) coco and tallow amines obtained from Akzo Nobel.
 Both surfactants were tested at South Hobbs field conditions (40°C, 1500–1700 psia) and salinity (5.98 g/L NaCl, 2.03 g/L MgCl2•6H2O, and 1.18 g/L CaCl2•2H2O).
-At 1wt.% surfactant concentration in brine, both surfactants formed CO2/water foam that was more than one hundred times more viscous than pure CO2.
+At 1wt. percent surfactant concentration in brine, both surfactants formed CO2/water foam that was more than one hundred times more viscous than pure CO2.
 The tested ethoxylated amine surfactants are CO2 soluble and generate unstable dodecane/brine emulsions.

 Micromodels made with polydimethylsiloxane (PDMS) have been constructed to observe foam in heterogeneous pore systems.
 A paper on how wettability can be adjusted in micromodels was submitted for publication.
 The Rice team acquired a glass micromodel from Shell to observe CO2 foam in a pressurized visual cell.